-Funding was provided by a National Health and Medical Research Council (NHMRC) grant (no. 104780) and the Centre for Advanced Sensory Science at Deakin University.
+Funding was provided by a National Health and Medical Research Council (NHMRC) grant (#104780) and the CASS at Deakin University.
 This research was facilitated through access to TRA, a national resource supported by a Centre of Research Excellence Grant (ID: 1079102) from the NHMRC.
 The NHMRC and TRA had no role in the design, analysis or writing of this article.